 2. There’s plenty of accommodation and eating options available

 The action in Agonda, at least as far as touristy things go, is centered on the road that runs parallel to the beach.
-Most accommodation is on either side of this road, with the higher-end options on the beach side.
+Most Agonda accommodation is on either side of this road, with the higher-end options on the beach side.
 But there are lots of budget and mid-range places as well, with prices depending on how far they are from the beach.
 Keep in mind, though, that all these places are really temporary camps done up in different levels of comfort.
-This is because permanent structures aren’t allowed within a certain distance from the beach.
+That’s because permanent structures aren’t allowed within a certain distance from the beach, and pretty much applies to the whole of Goa.

 So be ready to check into a cottage with collapsible walls and a makeshift plumbing system, even if it is tastefully decorated.
 The only somewhat permanent hotel in Agonda is the upscale The Bay, at the northern end of the village, and a bit further from the beach.
 Walking through the northern part of the village is quite nice, though, and the tiny little foot bridge over the stream to the main road is very pretty.